U.S. Embassy London, United Kingdom - LND

 Security screening procedures and accompanying persons

-You must use this link to notify the Embassy ahead of time of the name of the person who will accompany the applicant; otherwise they will not be admitted.
-They are required to bring photo identification with them.
+Note: You must use this link to notify the Embassy ahead of time of the name of the person who will accompany the applicant.
+Otherwise, they will not be admitted.
+They must bring photo identification with them.

 Immigrant visa fees